 As mentioned in section 4.1.2, for the purposes of weighting, the population statistics for NS-SEC from the Annual Population Survey are mapped to approximated social grade.
 It is not possible to calculate the level of accuracy of this mapping as the question used to derive approximated social grade and the set of questions used to derive NS-SEC are not asked in any one survey together.
-However, the fact that the population statistics are mapped to approximated social grade social error.
+However, the fact that the population statistics are mapped to approximated social grade before they are used introduces some statistical error.
 The magnitude of this statistical error is not known, but it is possible that it may disproportionately impact individual social grades.